giz-t-hub/Brazil/README.md

 Plans, data and other documents on transport and mobility in Brazil

 <b>
-Community list of publications, data and other useful information on transport in Brazil  :bike::bus::train:🌳🚊
+Community list of publications, data and other useful information on transport and mobility in Brazil  :bike::bus::train:🌳🚊
 </b><br><br>

 Have something to add or change?
 Contact: Armin.Wagner@giz.de